CV

 Professional Summary

-Proven ability to lead research initiatives, independently create undergraduate research labs, collaborate on multidisciplinary projects, and contribute to peer-reviewed publications.
+Dedicated and results-driven mechanical engineering student with a strong focus on software and controls, particularly interested in areas of loco-manipulation, trajectory optimization, model predictive control, adaptive/robust control, and athletic intelligence.
+Proven ability to lead research initiatives, independently create and lead undergraduate research labs, collaborate on complex multidisciplinary projects, and contribute to peer-reviewed publications.

 Research Experience